hicks2evan/trivial_analytics/README.md

 # trivial_analytics
-Extracting data about Jeopardy questions using Python
+Extracting data about common Jeopardy! topics using Python